yaminikatta17/Retail_Sales_Analysis_SQL_Project/README.md

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1.Set up a retail sales database using a given dataset

-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+2.Cleaned the data by handling nulls and duplicates

-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+3.Explored the dataset using various SQL queries

-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+4.Answered business questions using my own SQL logic and techniques

 ## Project Structure